mbofos01/agriculture-dashboard-netherlands/README.md

 ### Training

 No special training is necessary to utilize our system.
 A sophisticated logging feature has been developed, offering explanations of what is happening at all times.
-Our system is available via any web browser (<a href=”http://localhost:8050”> through port 8050</a>), and no prior knowledge or training is required to use it.
+Our system is available via any web browser (<a href="http://localhost:8050">through port 8050</a>), and no prior knowledge or training is required to use it.